 US Federal Loans

-US Federal Loans are available to qualifying degree-seeking students (at Tel Aviv University) through the Office of Academic Affairs in New York.
+US Federal Loans are available to qualifying degree-seeking students through the TAU International US Office.
 Graduate and undergraduate students who will be applying for federal loans are encouraged to begin the process as soon as possible.

 Direct Subsidized loans: